bryanwweber/CanSen/docs/installation.rst

 Windows
 =======

-Python 3 can be downloaded and installed from the `Python.org page`_.
+Python can be downloaded and installed from the `Python.org page`_.
 Installation instructions for Cantera on Windows can be found on the `Google code`_ page.
-Make sure to download the correct version for Python 3 and 32- or 64-bit Windows, depending on which version your OS is.
+Make sure to download the correct version for your Python and 32- or 64-bit Windows, depending on which version your OS is.
 If NumPy is not already installed, download the proper version from the `Windows Binaries`_ page.
 From the same page, download the installer for PyTables_ and its dependency numexpr_.